DHTMLX/scheduler-docs/data/howtostart_ruby.md

 Step 5.
 Creating Views
 ------------------------

-Now we are ready to create a view.
+Now you are ready to create a view.
 Views will visualize the information gathered by actions.

 If there's no controller-specific layout, Rails will use the *app/views/layouts/application.html.erb* file as a template for all pages that have common elements.
-We should add scheduler js and css files here, so add following strings to header:
+You should add scheduler js and css files here, so add following strings to header:

 ~~~html
 <!DOCTYPE html>